Please note that by continuing to use this site you consent to the terms of our

 Under Event Selections, you can run reports on categories like user requests, critical events, functional failures, and warnings.

-The Policies and Profiles page lets you create and apply new configuration policies.
-On the Tasks page you can carry out everyday maintenance and backup tasks, such as updates.
+The Policies and Profiles page lets you create and apply new configuration policies to devices/device groups.
+On the Tasks page you can carry out everyday maintenance and backup tasks, such as remote installation and updates.

 You can click on an individual computer’s name to see its details page.
 Here you can see various details of the device, shown in different tabs.
 These include operating system, network information, protection status, installed Kaspersky applications, active policies, plus running protection components and tasks.
 On the Events page, you can see detailed information on malware detection and remediation.